concubicycle/RunShoot/README.md

 ```

 ### Windows

+*NOTE*: For a Release build, you have to change the mode to Release in CMakeLists.txt, and then change it in Visual Studio when building.
+Same for debug

 This is being tested on Visual Studio 2017.
 The paths for projects pulled from github can be finicky depending
 on platform/tools, so it's best to work with VS2017.
 Milestone 1 has been tested and works on VS2019.